Jeff Watson (journalist): Awards

 In 1992, Watson was awarded the Ordre national du Mérite for his services to science journalism.

 Death and legacy

 In 2018, Watson was diagnosed with brain cancer and was given just three months to live.

 He died at the age of 80 on 22 February 2023 at a palliative care facility in Greenwich.
 His funeral was held at the Anglican church in Mona Vale on 2 March 2023.

 His death prompted various tributes from those in the media and former colleagues.
 ABC broadcaster Phillip Adams described Watson as a "major figure in the history of the ABC" while Getaway reporter Catriona Rowntree remembered him as someone who was a "joy to be with" and as someone who had had an encyclopedic knowledge of all things related to aviation.

-In a report about his death, the Australian Broadcasting Corporation credited Watson for being a man who "helped pioneer popular science television in Australia."
+In a report about his death, the Australian Broadcasting Corporation credited Watson with being a man who "helped pioneer popular science television in Australia."